Dre Campbell Farm

 Spacing

-Spacing will be dependent on planting from seeds or sets.
+Spacing will be dependent on whether you are planting your onions from seedlings or sets.

 How Deep to Plant?

-Sink seeds ¼ inch deep into the soil.
+Sink seeds a quarter inch deep into the soil.
 If planting from sets, place them approximately one inch down into the soil where they can take root.

 Watering